tinyclub/linux-lab/README.md

 During the project cycle, several scripts written to verify if the adding tiny features (e.g. [gc-sections](https://lwn.net/images/conf/rtlws-2011/proc/Yong.pdf)) breaks the other kernel features on the main cpu architectures.

-These scripts uses qemu-system-ARCH as the cpu/board emulator, basic boot+function tests have been done for ftrace+perf, accordingly, defconfigs, rootfs, test scripts have been prepared, at that time, all of them were simply put in a directory, without a design or holistic consideration.
+These scripts uses qemu-system-ARCH as the cpu/board simulator, basic boot+function tests have been done for ftrace+perf, accordingly, defconfigs, rootfs, test scripts have been prepared, at that time, all of them were simply put in a directory, without a design or holistic consideration.

 They have slept in my harddisk for several years without any attention, untill one day, docker and novnc came to my world, at first, [Linux 0.11 Lab](http://github.com/tinyclub/linux-0.11-lab) was born, after that, Linux Lab was designed to unify all of the above scripts, defconfigs, rootfs and test scripts.